 CBSE Exam Preparation Tips

-The key to performing well in the exams, apart from, studying hard, grasping everything and retaining everything, is, being able to study smart and in a proper manner, so that your efforts translate into performance.
-The CBSE has declared the board exam datesheet for 2017.
-It is high time that we review our preparation strategy for the exams that are scheduled to start on 9 March, 2017.
+The key to performing well in the exams, apart from, studying hard, grasping everything and retaining everything, is being able to study smart and in a proper manner, so that your efforts essentially convert into impressive performance.
+Just in case you missed out, the CBSE 10th datesheet and CBSE 12th timetable for this year is out now.
+Both CBSE 10th and 12th class examination will commence from 15th February 2020 onwards.

 CBSE Exam Preparation Tips

-We have tried to put forth some preparation tips that you, as an exam taker should follow with just one month & few days to go for the CBSE boards.
+We have tried to collate some helpful preparation tips that you, as an exam taker can follow to do well in your upcoming board examination -

 1. Follow a proper schedule

 Sleep early, get up early in the morning, have a proper breakfast and then study.
-Do not stay up late or waste time doing something that is counter productive like worrying about what might happen.
+Do not stay up late and try avoiding to worry about counter-productive moments, you got this - keep preparing for the important day.
 Take out an hour or two to relax and not think about the exams.
 Read, sleep, play or do whatever you think diverts your attention away from exams.

 (Read: 8 foods to increase your brain power)